WEDnetPA: Training Pennsylvania’s Workforce One Employee at a Time

 What services does WEDnetPA provide, and who are your beneficiaries?

-We offer two types of training: Essential Skills training, which provides instruction in skills needed to be successful in the workplace; and Advanced Technology training, which provides instruction in technology and advanced manufacturing subjects.
+We offer two types of training: Essential Skills training, which provides instruction in skills needed to be successful in the workplace; and Technical Skills training, which provides instruction in technical and advanced manufacturing subjects.
 From workplace safety and quality assurance to software engineering and advanced machine operations, we truly offer a wide range of training opportunities.
 While a majority of the training is conducted through third-party training partners from the private sector, in some cases our colleges or universities deliver the training.

 Focusing heavily on the manufacturing and technology industries, approximately 90 percent of WEDnetPA funds are invested into companies within Pennsylvania’s high-priority clusters.
 This includes agricultural and food production, energy, life sciences, and logistics and transportation, among a few others.